 This is an incentive offered to a buyer to purchase a certain quantity for a decreased cost per unit.

 A strategy that businesses use to build loyalty and create lasting relationships with customers.
-There are numerous tactics retailers can use to reach those goals, including loyalty programs, first-class customer service, great return policies, or personalized experiences.
+There are numerous tactics retailers can use to reach those goals, including loyalty programs, first-class customer service, great return policies or personalised experiences.

 This is an advertising practice in which online ads are targeted to consumers based on their previous actions.
-A retailer like Nordstrom, for instance, retargets consumers based on what they’ve browsed on its site.
-A consumer may have looked at a pair of shoes on Nordstrom’s website, and is then retargeted with an ad for those shoes on Facebook.
+A fashion retailer, for instance, may retarget consumers based on what they’ve browsed on its site.
+A consumer may have looked at a pair of shoes, and is then retargeted with an ad for those shoes on Facebook.

-The meaning of SKU can be confusing.
 This is a number (usually eight alphanumeric digits) that retailers assign to products to keep track of stock internally.
 It’s used in inventory management to track and distinguish one item from another.
-A SKU represents all the attributes of a product, including brand, size, and color.
-For example, one type of shoe could have 40 SKUs, in various combinations of sizes and colors.
+A SKU represents all the attributes of a product, including brand, size and colour.
+For example, one type of shoe could have 40 SKUs, in various combinations of sizes and colours.
 A SKU is often confused with a UPC (universal product code), as they both are used to identify products.
 The difference is that SKUs are unique to a retailer, whereas a UPC applies to a product no matter what retailer is selling it.

-When a buyer likes and trusts a store, and therefore systematically goes there again and again to make purchases.
-A retailer can encourage this with loyalty programs and special promotions for regular customers.
+When a buyer likes and trusts a shop, and therefore systematically goes there again and again to make purchases.
+A retailer can encourage this with loyalty programmes and special promotions for regular customers.

-The retail practice of tailoring what you do — everything from your products and store design to marketing and communication — for a specific group of people, or tribe.
+The retail practice of tailoring what you do — everything from your products and shop design to marketing and communication — for a specific group of people, or tribe.
 The goal of this is not to appeal to the public or a mass market, but to capture a niche, a good example of this is JD Williams, which offers fashion for women over the age of 50.

-This is a rental agreement on a commercial property in which the tenant agrees to pay all ongoing expenses of the property (like real estate taxes, building insurance, and maintenance) as well as things like rent and utilities.
+This is a rental agreement on a commercial property in which the tenant agrees to pay all ongoing expenses of the property (like building insurance and maintenance) as well as things like rent and utilities.
 Because the landlord doesn’t have to worry about variable costs of ownership, this type of lease generally has a lower rental rate than a standard lease.

-This is a typical merchandising fixture used to display clothing.
+This is a typical merchandising fixture to hang clothing from.
 It can have straight or waterfall arms.

 This measurement is an average of the amount of items sold during each sales transaction.
 It’s one metric to track over time to see growth.

-This is the practice of creating visually appealing displays, in-store experiences, and designs that drive traffic and maximize sales.
+This is the practice of creating visually appealing displays, in-store experiences and designs that drive traffic and maximise sales.
 Studies have shown that visual merchandising can influence a customer’s perception of item quality and likeliness to purchase.

-Computer software designed for managing the movement and storage of materials throughout a warehouse.
-The system is usually divided into three operations: putaway, replenishment, and picking.
+Warehouse management system: Computer software designed for managing the movement and storage of materials throughout a warehouse.
+The system is usually divided into three operations: putaway, replenishment and picking.